fmmendo/fmmendo.github.io/resume.md

 ### Software Developer - Arkk Solutions <span style="font-size: small; color: #aaaaaa;">Feb 2012 – Sep 2013
 ##### London, United Kingdom

-* Responsible for the development of the company's regulatory reporting software.
+* Responsible for the development of Arkk’s Office Add-in.
-* Increased performance and reduced memory usage of key functionalities.
+* Increased performance and reduced memory usage of the auto-tagger by using parallel code and inter-process communication.
-* Implemented a more versatile licensing system, and added new features and utilities as pat of the effort to expand to new markets.
+* Added new features and utilities allowing expansion to new markets.
+* Built a diff tool for XBRL files.
+* Implemented a more versatile licensing system.

 ### Programmer Analyst - Indra <span style="font-size: small; color: #aaaaaa;">Jun 2011 – Dec 2011
 ##### Lisbon, Portugal